emmywritescode/emmywritescode/README.md

 ### Hi there 👋, I am Emmanuel Balogun

-#### I'm an aspiring data analyst with a unique approach to problem-solving and a passion for data analysis.
+#### I'm a data analyst with a unique approach to problem-solving and a passion for data analysis.

 - 🔭 I’m dedicated to enhancing my skills through practical project work.
 - 🌱 I am currently learning Pandas for data analysis using Python.